Decentralized Collaborative Learning Framework for Next POI Recommendation: THE PROPOSED FRAMEWORK

 \subsection{Self-Supervised Tasks for POI Embedding Pretraining}

 The sparsity of user-POI interactions has been a long-standing issue in POI recommendation, which deteriorates further in decentralized settings as each client now needs to independently learn a local model with only the on-device user data.
 Though parameter sharing via a central server (e.g., federated learning) can help alleviate this problem, the low-quality models submitted by clients at the first place harms the convergence efficiency and bottlenecks the performance of the final model.
 On this basis, we propose two self-supervision signals to enhance POI representations with the geolocations and categorical tags that are widely available in POI recommendation datasets.
 The self-supervised tasks are used for pretraining the POI embeddings on the serve before they are further optimized on-device with users' own interactions.
-Compared with federated paradigms that constantly communicates with user devices and participates in the optimization of local models, the parameter pretraining in DCLR is a one-off process.
-Also, this process only involves the common POI embeddings which are trained with insensitive public data, i.e., geolocations and categories of those POIs.
+Compared with self-supervised learning tasks requiring interaction sequences, e.g., mask prediction tasks \cite{zhou2020s3}, the parameter pretraining in DCLR only involves the commonly available and insensitive public data about POIs, i.e., geolocations and category tags.
+In contrast, if we perform mask prediction on the server, all users need to upload their personal trajectories to the server, bringing significant problems including high communication costs and privacy issues.
+Mask prediction tasks are unsuitable to be performed on-device either, as POI embeddings trained only with the target user's trajectories are heavily biased while it is infeasible to obtain travel records from other users.